 How Do I Get Rid Of Mushrooms in My Lawn Without Killing the Grass?

 By removing organic matter, such as rotting wood, fallen tree leaves, plant matter, grass clippings, dead shrub roots, or even pet waste, you are effectively starving the mushrooms out.
 All this organic matter can be composted and used to great benefit if you take the time.
 Good drainage, improved aeration, and light will also combat mushrooms without destroying surrounding grass or your lawn’s natural ecosystem.

 Will Vinegar Kill Mushrooms in My Yard Like It Does Weeds?

 The active ingredient in white vinegar, acetic acid, is harmful to mushrooms and will eventually kill them.
 That said, vinegar will kill weeds and grass, so a good aim is vital.
 Moreover, when ridding yourself of mushrooms with vinegar, there is no guarantee that the mushrooms won’t return.
 In other words, vinegar doesn’t tackle the underlying reason for mushrooms in your yard.

 Although generally speaking, the appearance of mushrooms in your yard suggests a healthy ecosystem and shouldn’t be the cause of great alarm, some mushroom varieties are poisonous to people, so they must be treated with extreme caution.

 If kids and pets frequent your lawn, then it would be an excellent idea to get rid of mushrooms for greater peace of mind.

 And that about covers it.
-By incorporating some of the content from above into your own lawn maintenance program, you will effectively eradicate mushrooms and stop them from ever interfering with your lawn again.
+By incorporating some of the content from above into your own lawn maintenance program, you will now know how to get rid of mushrooms in yard, and stop them from ever interfering with your lawn again.

 Allowing you, your family, and your pets to safely enjoy the beauty of being in the yard with perfect peace of mind.